JackFred2/ChestTracker/README.md

 ## Core Mod

-Manual Bank Loading

-Possibly move IO to a separate thread?
+Possibly move IO to a separate thread? not a problem right now

 Bring inventory icon back? maybe stretch goal, want to make a JFLib module for nice snapping around inventory menus